Timely Real Estate News……………………………………………….. I February 2017

 Watching the Dow Jones and what does it really mean?

-I must admit as a stock holder, that even though the majority of the stocks I own are not on the âbig boardâ, I get my daily âfix from just looking at those numbers rather than all of the other indicesâ to get the âtrue gaugeâ as to how the market really is.
+“big board”, I get my daily “fix from just looking at those numbers rather than all of the other indices’ to get the “true gauge” as to how the market really is.
 So, when the Dow Jones made history the other day in reaching 2000, I decided to really learn what all the numbers mean.
 I went on line and found http://www.investopedia.com and that helped me understand the importance of the Dow as well as the other indices.

 .